 But just because it is easy doesn’t mean it is unrewarding.
 If you hike Volcano Pacaya, you have a chance to see lava coming out of the volcano, roast your own marshmallows with the volcano’s lava, and get amazing views of the Guatemala landscape.

 If you take the afternoon tour, you will be rewarded with an incredible sunset as you descend Pacaya Volcano.

 Difficulty of the Volcano Pacaya Hike

 Just because it is a volcano doesn’t mean it is a difficult hike.
 I would rate the volcano Pacaya hike a Medium-Easy difficulty.
-It is about a 2-hour hike to reach to the top where you will roast some marshmallows and then head down.
+It is about a 2-hour hike to reach the top where you roast some marshmallows and then head down.

 The total time is around 4 hours for the entire trip.
 There are horses you could rent at the bottom of the hike that will take you up, as well as kids selling walking sticks.

 The top of volcano Pacaya is at an elevation of ~2500m, so you might feel a little more tired than usual.